chidimo/python-git/README.md

    import pygit

 ## Usage
-To use `pygit`, you have to tell it exactly two things, depending on your system setup.
+To use `python-git`, you have to tell it exactly two things, depending on your system setup.

 1. The location of your `git` repositories.
 You may do this by passing it a list of strings on the command line.
 Each string represents a full path name to single directory.
 You may also just provide a single directory which holds